AtlasFPGA/ATLAS_SHIELD_STM32_MULTICORE-MKRbus/PRIMERA_ITERACION_SIELD_MULTICORE_STM32/README.md

-# ESP32-DEVKIT-V1-Fpga-Relocator
+# Documentos del proyecto kicad asociado al SHIELD MULTICORE STM32
-PCB for plug a ESP32 DEV KIT V1 on MKR bus for use Atlas resources
+STM32 Multicore STM32 for plug a bluepill or BLACKPILL with CYC1000 in MKR bus for sxpand the use of Atlas resources